 What can these small casemates and tall gates be hiding?

-Here is an aerial view to put in perspective how extremely lush and green Sainik farm houses are, compared to their neighbour’s in Sangam Vihar
+An aerial view never fails to put in perspective things we don’t see from the ground – in that case, how extremely lush and green Sainik Farm is, compared to the neighbouring Sangam Vihar

 Good Sleep…